Tag Archives: Elevator ADA

 The elevator mechanics had cut off power to the elevator without properly assessing whether or not anyone was inside.
 Unfortunately, the country “has poor records on workplace safety where proper safety procedures and practices are routinely ignored,” according to the AP.

-This terrible incident begs the question of whether or not this woman’s death could have been avoided if the code had been enforced more strictly by the Chinese government.
+This terrible incident begs the question of whether or not this woman’s death could have been avoided.
+This would be possible if the code had been enforced more strictly by the Chinese government.

 Moreover, there are no laws in place in China that resemble the Americans with Disabilities Act (ADA) that we have here in America.
-The elevator ADA code requires that there be a telephone in each elevator car that relays to a 24-hour answering service.
+The elevator ADA code requires that there be a telephone in each elevator car.
+This phone should relay to a 24-hour answering service.

-Had this code been in place, the woman would have been able to call to the answering service and they would have been able to get her out immediately.
+Had this code been in place, the woman would have been able to call to the answering service.
+They would have been able to get her out immediately.
 Elevator ADA requirements also state that any failure to take prompt action to effect repairs to an elevator could constitute a violation of Federal laws.

 Have a Question About Elevators Consultants?